Centre of Nomadic Cultures for Environmental Education

 The permanent area of environmental education, which takes place at the Museum of Nomadic Cultures

-The area of Research and Cooperation, which links the Centre with relevant external institutions
+The area of Research and Cooperation, which links the Centre with relevant external institutions to better study communities and ecosystems and elaborate projects

-The area of Cultural Interaction, which includes activities both within and outside the Centre aimed at promoting cultures with a nomadic tradition
+The area of Cultural Interaction, which includes activities both within and outside the Centre aimed at promoting cultures with a nomadic tradition in the Western World

 Background